camilstaps/ATSAMF-source/README.md

 4. Peak the signal with CT1 and CT2.
 The adjustment can be sharp, especially on the higher frequency bands.

-Pressing the keyer switch returns to the default state.
+Pressing the keyer button returns to the default state.

 ### Errors
 When an error is detected, the display shows `Error` and an alarm signal is